 Here are some examples of the issues that are found during testing:

-- Errors: Include crashes, ANRs, and use of unsupported APIs which have been restricted.
+- Errors: Include crashes, ANRs, use of defective libraries, and use of unsupported APIs which have been restricted.

 - Warnings: Include slow startup and load times, sign-in or crawl issues, memory issues, use of unsupported APIs which aren’t yet restricted.